Bachelor of Music Guitar

 - to play parts of movements/works,

-- from works of variation to play the theme and a slow and a fast variation,
+- to play the theme and a slow and a fast variation out of variation works,

 A fee of 50 Euro is charged for processing your application for admission.
 Please transfer this amount when you submit your application.